 Revised September 1, 2018; March 2, 2020

 - Yet, if one makes an effort, it is quite possible to get a good idea of what these are.
-Actually, modern science helps here too.
+Modern science helps here too.

 - If someone is serious about figuring this out, I would recommend reading the posts, “Difference between a Wish and a Determination (Pāramitā)” and, mainly, “Recent Evidence for Unbroken Memory Records (HSAM)” first.

 2. From the second post above, It is clear that complete records of ALL our past activities during even just this life will be impossible to be “stored” in the neurons in the brain.
-There are people who can remember EVERYTHING that happened to them over many years, in minute detail.
+Some people can remember EVERYTHING that happened to them over many years, in minute detail.

-- The Buddha said those memories are in manō lōka (“nāma thalaya” in Sinhala) which could be called the “mind plane”; those memories in the manō lōka come to our mind via mana indriya in the brain: “Indriyakathā” (no details are given in this link).
+- The Buddha said those memories are in manō lōka (“nāma thalaya” in Sinhala) which could be called the “mind plane”; those memories in the manō lōka come to our mind via mana indriya in the brain: “Indriyakathā” (no details given in this link).

 - The closest analogy we have to the mental plane is the “dream world”.
 When we dream, we can “hear”, “see” and “do” things but it is all “nāma”.
 When we “playback” memories, it is somewhat like seeing a dream.

 - We can recall our memories (whatever we can remember) very quickly.
 If we have a strong memory of some event, even from many years ago, we can recall it in our mind instantaneously.
 We just think about it and we can “see” it playback with sounds and the background just like it happened.
 Our minds can connect to the “mind plane” and recall things without a delay; see, “Amazingly Fast Time Evolution of a Thought (Citta)“.